Musta'arabi Jews: Roman and Byzantine era

 In late Roman Palestine, the vast majority of those indigenous Jews who would come to be known as Musta'arabim lived in small villages, especially in the north or Galilee, but also many around Jerusalem, and even toward Ramallah.
 They suffered extreme oppression and frequent massacres under the Byzantines.
 They continued to speak Aramaic, but many were illiterate.

-Muslim conquest

-After the Muslim conquest of the Levant conditions for the Jews greatly improved.
-The Jews still remained very pious and poor farmers.
-A slow decline of population happened, both because of intermarriage and conversion to Islam.
-But the number of Jews remained stagnant.
-The Jews also started to speak Arabic, or in some cases Judeo-Arabic, to converse more easily with their Arab neighbors.

 Crusades

 The Jews in Palestine defended against the Crusaders with Arabs, especially at Haifa in 1100.
-The Crusaders, occupying most of Palestine, from 1099 to 1291, murdered the native Jewish and Muslim populations.
-Many were forced to convert but instead opted to commit suicide.
-At Ashkelon, 1191, the Jews were forced out by the crusaders, many of them move to Jerusalem.
+Many were massacred or captured during the Siege of Jerusalem (1099) to the Crusaders.
+At Ashkelon, 1191, many Jews were forced out by the crusaders, with some moving to Jerusalem.

 Mamluks

 During the Mamluk period, the Jews generally saw a decline in status and demographics.
 Jews started to move out of small villages and into larger ones such as: